CodingItWrong/outsidein.dev/src/pages/connect.md

 - Read my blog at [CodingItWrong.com](https://codingitwrong.com)
 - Email me at josh[at]outsidein[dot]dev

-If you'd like to receive occasional updates on OutsideIn.dev and other agile and TDD projec ts from me, you can sign up for the mailing list:
+If you'd like to receive occasional updates on OutsideIn.dev and other agile and TDD projects from me, you can sign up for the mailing list:

 <iframe src="/mailchimp.html" width="100%" height="70" />